 You may not be able to jet off to Italy or the Spanish coast whenever your heart desires, but that doesn’t mean you can’t eat like you’re in the Mediterranean every day.
 In fact, nailing the region’s style of eating doesn’t require any travel at all.
 You just have to make sure fresh, green ingredients find their way to your plate on the daily.

-The super-trendy Mediterranean diet emphasizes whole foods like produce, lean proteins, unsaturated fat, plenty of fiber, and antioxidants, says Mandy Enright, R.D.N., creator of the couples’ nutrition blog Nutrition Nuptials.
+The super-trendy Mediterranean diet emphasizes whole foods like produce, lean protein, unsaturated fat, plenty of fiber, and antioxidants, says Mandy Enright, R.D.N., creator of the couples’ nutrition blog Nutrition Nuptials.
 “Research shows this way of eating promotes heart and gut health, while protecting against diseases like diabetes and cancer,” she says.

 And there’s plenty of research to back up the Mediterranean diet’s proposed benefits.
 A study published in the New England Journal of Medicine, for example, suggests Mediterranean-style eating is the best dietary model for preventing coronary heart disease.